mumanchu/AS7331UVSensor/README.md

 # AS7331 UVA/UVB/UVC Sensor with I2C Interface

 This new Arduino library has been tested on a Nucleo-64 (STM32), an Arduino Zero (SAMD21) and a Seeed Studio XIAO ESP32-C3.
 It should work on all platforms.
-If you have a problems with other MCUs, drop me a line and I'll fix it.
+If you have any problems with other MCUs, drop me a line and I'll fix it.

 The 'Sparkfun Mini Spectral UV Sensor' board was used (SEN-23518). https://docs.sparkfun.com/SparkFun_Spectral_UV_Sensor_AS7331/introduction/